fabioz/startexplorer/README.markdown

 Alternatives
 ------------

 There is always more than one way to skin a cat.
 Or to open a file manager window.
 It seems many people miss this functionality in Eclipse and some of them (like me) wrote plug-ins to ease their pain.
 I'll list all I know of here.
 If you know another open-file-manager-plug-in, let me know.
-I also list some pro and cons, which, of course, are completely subjective.
+I also list some pros and cons, which, of course, are completely subjective.

 * EasyShell (http://marketplace.eclipse.org/content/easyshell)
   * (+) Mostly comparable in features with StartExplorer, minor differences